 - Provide a web UI for playing TV content

 - Protect channels from restreaming

 - Manage a group of Flussonic streamers by using a unique Pipelines solution

-- Load balance streams among a group of servers
+- Load balance channels among a group of servers

 - Load balance clients among Edge servers